 Such was his devotion to monotheism and the worship of the god Aten that he invested a lot of resources and time into building a brand new capital city and several temples in honor of Aten.

-What else was Akhenaten, Egypt’s first monotheist ruler, known for?
-What did he achieve under his rule?
+What else was Akhenaten, Egypt’s first-known monotheist ruler, most famous for?
+What did he achieve during his rule?
 The article below explores the birth, family, and life achievements of Pharaoh Akhenaten.

 Akhenaten: Quick Facts

 Parents: Pharaoh Amenhotep III (1390-1353 BCE) and Queen Tiye

 Spouses: Queen Nefertiti; two of his daughters – Meritaten and Ankhesenpaaten; the Younger Lady, Kiya – possibly the mother of Tutankhamun